-A writer’s starting to climb to improve their mental health and turning into a specialty equipment blogger.
+A writer’s starting to climb to improve his mental health and turning into a specialty equipment blogger.

 Another great example was the man I met in Bali who was an adventurer and explorer.
 His father struggled with cancer.
 Within four months, he opened an aromatherapy practice and online store to help his father financially and soothe his mental and physical pain.

 You can build at least 21 different passive online incomes which I know and will introduce them in another article.
 Here are a few examples: selling courses, masterclasses, eBooks, membership websites, digital blueprints, and many more.

 I know countless adventurous athletes and explorers who face extreme challenges for a few months and then write books and give motivational speeches for the next few years based on something extreme they’ve done.

 After completing the challenges, they make deals with sponsors and long-term brand partners.
 That’s including me.
 Some manage to sign deals with sponsors before they even start.

 I prefer another model.
 In the past eighteen months, I have conducted two ultra-running challenges in eight countries and nine islands in total, while providing corporate advisory services and speeches and workshops for universities on the go.
 Plus I signed a sponsorship contract for my next challenge.